mccbc/notes/reviewer_comments.md

 3. After equation 18: Please mention roughly how many points are required for convergence.
 Can a non-uniform lattice be used to optimize computation?
 Can this approach be practically extended to non-uniform density, e.g. as a system of equations with interior and boundary conditions?

      - **The number of points and value of \sigma_{\rm max} we used in our calculations have been included in this paragraph.
-The calculation is fast enough that it doesn't need to be optimized with a non-uniform lattice --- additionally, the grid is already set up in \sigma units, rather than x.**
+The calculation is trivially fast with a uniform lattice.
+Though a non-uniform lattice would certainly perform better, it is simpler to use a uniform grid.**
-     - **TODO: [Unsure about non-uniform density calculation.
-Seems difficult.]
-Ohter density profiles are beyond the scope of this work.**
+     - **Other density profiles are beyond the scope of this work.**

 4. Figure 1: Please provide brief summaries in the caption (or in the labels) to remind readers skimming this, e.g. H0 = fiducial solution, Hd = divergent solution, Hbc = our additional correction accounting for more self-consistent BCs.
 Finally, people may be more used to seeing J (rather than H) so please point out when/if there is are important differences for interpreting results.

     - **The mentioned labels have been added to the captions Figure 1.
 The legend of Figure 1 has been changed to match the format used in the other figures, i.e. H_0 + H_{bc} rather than H_{0+bc}.
 The tick labels on the y-axis of the log-scale plot have been changed to 10^(number) format to be consistent with the other figures in the paper.**
-    - **The last point regarding H vs. J should be self-explanatory from our equations and their conversion to escape probabilities (see Eq 22).**
+    - **The last point regarding H vs. J should be self-explanatory from our equations and their conversion to escape probabilities (see Eq 22).
+Also, J=0 at the surface for the fiducial solution, so this would not be useful to plot.**

 5. End of Section 2.1: Perhaps it is useful to emphasize that the BC failure occurs before the spatial and frequency diffusion approximations.
 For example, it is known that the traditional solution is accurate for atua0 > 10^3 (i.e. atau0^1/3 >> 1), but several things may go wrong as you reach atau0 < 1.
 Do you have further insights about the order of failures?

-     - **TODO: [Personally I think we already address this with what's currently in that paragraph (line 139)]**.
+     - **We discuss points in section 2.1 that address this.
+It is mentioned that photons at the peak are optically thin when atau0~1, and that our solution is only valid when the peaks of the distribution lie well outside of the Doppler core, i.e. for large tau0.**.

 6. In my opinion it is more helpful to think in terms of atau0 rather than tau0.
 Perhaps you can periodically remind the reader that T = 10^4 K leads to atau0 = ?, e.g. in the caption of Fig. 1.